ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 ### "nonce" (Nonce) Header Parameter {#nonceDef}

-> Editor's note: Need to resolve the difference between nonce in CBOR and JSON caused by EATS

-The `nonce` (nonce) Header Parameter is a case-sensitive string value used to associate protocol state with a JWP.
+The `nonce` (nonce) Header Parameter is used to associate protocol state with a presented JWP.
+Usage is protocol-specific, but examples include requiring a unique nonce in requests as part of a strategy to prevent replay, or for associating a JWP back to the context where it was requested.

-This can be used, for instance, to mitigate replay attacks.
-The use of nonce values is generally protocol specific.
+When used as a JSON Protected Header, the value is a case-sensitive string value.

+When used as a CBOR Protected Header, the value is a binary string.

-Its definition is intentionally parallel to the `nonce` claim registered in the IANA "JSON Web Token Claims" registry (#IANA.JWT.Claims).
+This definition is intentionally parallel to the `nonce` claim registered in the IANA "JSON Web Token Claims" registry (#IANA.JWT.Claims).

 Use of this Header Parameter is OPTIONAL.

 ### "claims" (Claims) Header Parameter {#claimsDef}